jtmoon79/super-speedy-syslog-searcher/README.md

           For example, "2020-01-03T23:00:00.321-05:30" or "@+1d+11h"
   -t, --tz-offset <TZ_OFFSET>
           Default timezone offset for datetimes without a timezone.
-          For example, log message "_\[20200102T120000\] Starting service_" has a datetime substring "20200102T120000".
+          For example, log message "[20200102T120000] Starting service" has a datetime substring "20200102T120000".
-          The datetime substring does not have a timezone offset so the TZ_OFFSET value would be used.
+          That datetime substring does not have a timezone offset so this TZ_OFFSET value would be used.
           Example values, "+12", "-0800", "+02:00", or "EDT".
           To pass a value with leading "-" use "=" notation, e.g. "-t=-0800".
           If not passed then the local system timezone offset is used.